fabianfelix/Songs-Cohorts/README.md

 This project is licensed under the MIT License, granting you the freedom to modify and distribute the code for personal or commercial purposes.

 ## Acknowledgements
-Thanks to IIT for providing the dataset and the community.
+Thanks to Spotify for providing the dataset and the community.

 ## Clone the repository
 git clone https://github.com/fabianfelix/IIT-Song-Cohorts.git